 Immerse yourself in sights and sounds, at Ho Chi Minh's oldest Binh Tay market

 Binh Tay Market is a huge wholesale market located in the largest Chinatown area in Ho Chi Minh City.
 Inspired by Chinese architecture, the market was built in 1928, unique with its octagonal design.
 Both the dry goods and local produce sold there are distributed throughout the country, and are even exported to other countries such as Cambodia.
 Tourists who have visited this market have commented that besides a wider range of products, things sold here are almost half as cheap as what you will find in Ben Thanh market.
 Not only can you purchase authentic local Vietnamese products as gifts, you will also get to see for yourself the true daily life of the Vietnamese– right within Saigon’s oldest market.
+And even if you are not buying anything, taking a walk in Binh Tay market is a great activity that you can do for free.

 Romanticize your trip with a trip to Landmark81 Park